malayandi/blog/_posts/2018-04-02-hello-world.md

 _**TL;DR:** I tried blogging before and it didn’t work.
 I’m going to try blogging again and hopefully it’ll work._

 I've always wanted to write a blog and indeed, at various points of time in my life, I did try to.
 Unfortunately, each and every one of those attempts at blogging fizzled out very quickly.
 But yet, here am I attempting to start a blog once again.

 A reasonable person might ask what makes this attempt any different.
-Previously, my motivations for starting a blog were one of _"Everyone is doing it"_ or _"I want to make a lot of money from serving ads"_.
-Now however, that's no longer the case.
+While previously my motivation for starting a blog was one of _"Everyone is doing it"_ or _"I want to make a lot of money from serving ads"_, that's no longer the case now.

 --